venantius/ultra/README.md

  - [greglook/whidbey](https://github.com/greglook/whidbey) - Puget nREPL middleware
  - [jaycfields/expectations](https://github.com/jaycfields/expectations) - The Expectations testing library
  - [pjstadig/humane-test-output](https://github.com/pjstadig/humane-test-output) - Diffs in tests using clojure.test
- - [zcaudate/vinyasa](https://github.com/zcaudate/vinyasa) - Give your Clojure workflow more flow

 ## License

 In some cases, I've borrowed code snippets from libraries above and re-written them.
 Where that is the case, the Copyright of the original author[s] remains in effect.
-Any modifications to their code, as well as all original content, is Copyright © 2018 W. David Jarvis.
+Any modifications to their code, as well as all original content, is Copyright © 2019 W. David Jarvis.

 Distributed under the Eclipse Public License 1.0, the same as Clojure.